visit our contact

 Woodard received the 2012 George Polk Award (for Education

-reporting) and was a finalist for a 2013 Gerald
+Reporting) and was a finalist in both 2013 and 2014 for a Gerald

-Loeb Award, the most prestigious award in U.S business and financial
+Loeb Award, the most prestigious award in U.S business and

 Lehman Award for Public Advocacy, given by the Tides